 If you have a serious or life threatening illness, you can ask about palliative care at any time.

 There’s a common misconception that you have to wait until your illness is in a later stage or terminal to get palliative care.
-In fact, a number of studies suggest that palliative care is most effective when started early.
+In fact, a number of studies suggest that palliative care is most effective when started early, closer to diagnosis.

-Palliative care has also been shown to reduce depression and other mental illnesses.
-The authors of a 2018 study concluded that people with advanced cancer who also had symptoms of depression stood to benefit the most from starting palliative care early.
+Palliative care has also been shown to reduce depression and other mental health conditions.
+The authors of a

-Your loved ones are also likely to benefit from your palliative care, which can help them access resources and support to cope with your illness.
+Your loved ones are also likely to benefit if you receive palliative care, which can help them access resources and support to cope with your illness.